OpenJohnMacGregor/ElisaPages/docs/index.md

 Lukas Bulwahn proposed defining a "Pseudo-DIA" way back in April 2020.
 After digesting the proposal for a while, I wrote a review of the concept in a series of e-mails.
-Activity on the subject basically ended in June 2020, and has lain dormant ever since.
+Activity on the subject basically ended in June 2020, and the idea has lain dormant ever since.
 But, lo and behold the topic came up in a recent conversation with an ELISA colleague who was thinking about working on a DIA-related topic.